-• Sufficient acreage would be established/re-established to ensure that no net loss of wetlands in each service area occurred due to the operation of this instrument.
-The amount of acres needed in the event of program default would be the difference between the "Authorized impacts by acre and type" in the table "Reporting- Accounting by Permit Number" in Appendix B and the total acres re-established or established wetlands at the time of default, based on the total credits released from all site specific mitigation plans in that Service Area.
-Once that loss is covered, outstanding wetland credit assurances can be fulfilled using all mitigation types (establishment, re-establishment, enhancement, rehabilitation or preservation), with the allowable credit amount determined by the Corps on a site-by-site review.
+- would count toward the no net loss requirement as they are the techniques that actually increasewetland acres) - Sufficient acreage would be established/re-established to ensure that no net loss of wetlands in each service area occurred due to the operation of this instrument.
+The amount of acres needed in the event of program default would be the difference between the "Authorized impacts by acreand type" in the table "Reporting-Accounting by Permit Number" in Appendix B and the total acres re-established or established wetlands at the time of default, based on the total credits released from all site specific mitigation plans in that Service Area.
+Once that loss is covered, outstanding wetland credit assurances can be fulfilled using all mitigation types (establishment, re-establishment, enhancement, rehabilitation or preservation), with the allowable credit amount determined by the Corps on a site by site review.

-9.3 Third prong: Set aside funds to assist the USC in completing tasks described in 9.2
+9.3Third prong: Set aside funds to assist the USC in completing tasks described in 9.2

-To provide a third layer of assurance, all advance credits sold will reserve 20% of required project completion costs (Project planning and design, plants and other materials, monitoring or adaptive management, contingency costs, program administration; see Table 6) in a separate account.
+To provide a third layer of assurance, all advance credits sold will reserve 20% of required project-completion costs (Project planning and design, plants and other materials, monitoring or adaptive-management, contingency costs, and program administration in Table 5) in a separate account-(named Financial Assurances for TWT) held and administered by TWT.
 These funds will be:

-- transferred to the USC's administrative lead, Tioga County SWCD, or an alternative entity approved by the District Engineer(s), in the event of a TWT default or site failure and used to support efforts in 9.2 under the approval of the District Engineer; and - released to the TWT to be used in the service area where it was generated once sufficient sites have been constructed that cover all advance credits and there have been two consecutive years where the ILF site(s) intended to fulfill the advance credits sold have met all success criteria as defined in their mitigation plans.
+- transferred to the USC's administrative lead, Tioga County SWCD, or an alternative entity approved by the District Engineer(s), in the event of a TWT default or site failure and used to support efforts in 9.2 under the approval of the District Engineer; or - used by TWT in the service area where funds were generated once sufficient sites have been developed that cover all advance credits and there have been two consecutive years where the ILF site(s) intended to fulfill the advance credits sold have met all success criteria as defined in their mitigation plans.
 The financial assurance determination to release any amount of funds is at the discretion of the District Engineer(s) in consultation with the IRT.